-If not wearing a skirt, you will be asked to undress from the waist down and to position yourself on a special couch which has padded supports for your legs.
+If not wearing a skirt, you will be asked to undress from the waist down.
+You'll be asked to position yourself on a special couch which has padded supports for your legs.
 A nurse will be with you during the examination.